Creating the Ultimate Home Office

 The simple chair – surely you can buy any old chair to plonk your butt down and get to work?

 Well think about it.
-You’re sat in that chair for up to eight hours a day.
+When your working from a home office you’re sat in that chair for up to eight hours a day.
 It needs to be more than just a place to rest your legs.
 It needs to support your back and pelvis and feel comfortable for long periods of time.
 Here we’ve listed our two favourites.

 Price Range: £430-450